fv00/fv00.github.io/index.md

 ## Profile:

-Sixth-semester student of the statistics program at the National University of Colombia, Medellin Branch, emphasizes data science, artificial intelligence, and interest in backend development.
+Student of the statistics program at the National University of Colombia, Medellin Branch, emphasizes data science, artificial intelligence, and interest in backend development.
 With a solid background in programming, relational databases, and office automation tools.

 ## Projects in spanish: